magento/devdocs/guides/v2.1/ui_comp_guide/concepts/knockout-bindings.md

 ### staticChecked

-The `statickChecked` binding implements the behavior similar to the standard [`checked`](http://knockoutjs.com/documentation/checked-binding.html) binding.
-The difference is that `statickChecked` doesn't change the array of the already selected elements if the value of the associated DOM element changes.
+The `staticChecked` binding implements the behavior similar to the standard [`checked`](http://knockoutjs.com/documentation/checked-binding.html) binding.
+The difference is that `staticChecked` doesn't change the array of the already selected elements if the value of the associated DOM element changes.

 **Source**: `<Magento_Ui_module_dir>/view/base/web/js/lib/knockout/bindings/staticChecked.js`.
 [See on Github]({{site.mage2200url}}app/code/Magento/Ui/view/base/web/js/lib/knockout/bindings/staticChecked.js).